pfrazee/local/README.md

 A browser CLI for remote web services and [Link](http://github.com/pfraze/link) javascript modules.

-To run, clone into a directory, or run `npm install linkshui`.
+To run, clone into a directory and run `npm install`, or run `npm install -g linkshui`.

 Then run `./bin/linkshui --port=8000` and direct your browser to `http://localhost:8000` (or whatever domain your host uses).